ganimsaj/IAAS-Curriculum/doc/iaas-curriculum.md

 ### <a name="pract"></a> Practical Courses

 The practical courses are *lab courses* with hands-on concrete technology. *Programming assignments* are given that have to be worked on and solved by the students.
-The *Cloud* practical course is focussing on cloud technology, the *REST, SOA, BPM* practical course on exactly those.
+The *Cloud* practical course is focussing on cloud technology, the *BPM* practical course on *REST, SOA, and BPM*.

 ### <a name="ITS"></a> IT Strategy